 Two British brothers jailed for stealing Ming Dynasty artefacts

-Louis and Stewart Ahearne, from Greenwich, south London, stole two Chinese Ming Dynasty vases and a cup from the Museum of Far Eastern Arts in Geneva.
+Louis and Stewart Ahearne, from Greenwich, south London, plead guilty to stealing two Chinese Ming Dynasty vases

 Two British brothers have been jailed for stealing Ming Dynasty artefacts worth around £3 million from a Swiss museum, police said.